 2023 Youth of the Year: Cha’Ya Grant

-Cha’Ya Grant credits West End House with helping her to develop confidence, self-awareness and leadership- all qualities that she will need as she pursues a career as a Black female trombone player in a white, male-dominated field.
+Cha’Ya Grant credits West End House with empowering her to develop confidence, self-awareness, and leadership—all qualities that she will need as she pursues a career as a Black female trombone player in a white, male-dominated field.
 Cha’Ya graduated from Boston Arts Academy in June and is now in her first semester of her freshman year at Berklee College of Music.

-“Cha’Ya is someone who I can always depend on.
-She embodies the values of Youth of the Year – leadership and empathy and I have watched her grow into a confident young woman”, says Carleen Colin, WEH Leadership and Career Development Manager.
+“Cha’Ya is someone who you can always depend on.
+She embodies the values of Youth of the Year—leadership and empathy, and I have watched her grow into a confident young woman”, says Carleen Colin, WEH Leadership and Career Development Manager.